owulveryck/blog/content/post/simple-rnn-in-go.md

 In other words there is no "_recurrence_" in the drawing, therefore "_recurrent_" neural networks do not be applied.

 Anyway, beside the lottery, a lot of events are, in essence, recurrent.
 The point is that the recurrency model is usually not obvious and therefore not easy to detect.
+This is the famous "feeling" of the experts.

+For example you may recognize those dialogs:

+- Will the system crash?
+- based of what I see and what I know, I [don't] think so.

+- Will the sales increase on sunday?
+- based on the current market situation and on my experience, it may.

 This is where a RNN could shine and enhance our professional lives.

-For example, on certain systems, you can have failures "every now-and-then".
+In a pure IT context, for example, you have failures "every now-and-then".
 Even if you don't find the root cause, it could be useful to predict the next failure.
 If you have enough data about the past failures, the RNN could learn the pattern, and tell you when the next failure will occur.

 <center>
 {{< tweet 844561153229541376 >}}
 </center>

+### Experimenting with RNN

 I needed a simple tool to do some experimentation.
-A huge majority of articles dealing with ML are using python and a framework (here tensorflow) as a supports.
+A huge majority of articles that deals with ML are using python and a framework (here tensorflow).
 To me, it has two major drawbacks:

-* We need to fully understand how use the framework;
+* I need to fully understand how use the framework;
-* As it is python related, and I am not fluent in python, building and deploying efficient tools could take me some time;
+* as it is python related, and I am not fluent in python, building **and deploying** efficient tools could take me some time;

 About the second point, let me be a bit more specific.
 I have seen a lot of samples that could do very beautiful stuffs based on fake data.
-Playing with every day data would usually imply to rewrite the tool from scratch...
-Therefore, I have then decided to fully implement a RNN from scratch in GO with a simple goal: to understand what I was writing (I am "fluent" in go, that have save me days of debugging).
+Playing with every day data usually implies to rewrite the tool, from scratch...
+Therefore, I have have decided to fully implement a RNN engine from scratch in GO.
+The goal is simple: to understand what I am writing (I am "fluent" in go, that have save me days of debugging).

 _Whatever is well conceived is clearly said, And the words to say it flow with ease._
 (_Ce que l'on conçoit bien s'énonce clairement, et les mots pour le dire arrivent aisément._)